-The terms and conditions of the Senior Non Preferred Notes, do not provide (starting from the Optional Conversion Date or the Automatic Conversion Date, as the case may be, in the case of Senior Preferred to Senior Non Preferred Notes where in respect of the Senior Preferred Notes one or more events of default are specified as applicable in the applicable supplement) for events of default allowing for the acceleration of the Senior Non Preferred Notes if certain events occur.
+The terms and conditions of the Senior Non Preferred Notes, do not provide (starting from the Optional Conversion Date or the Automatic Conversion Date, as the case may be, in the case of Senior Preferred to Senior Non Preferred Notes) for events of default allowing for the acceleration of the Senior Non Preferred Notes if certain events occur.
 Accordingly, if the Issuer fails to meet any obligations under the Senior Non Preferred Notes, including the payment of any interest, Holders will not be able to accelerate the payment of principal.
 Upon a payment default, the sole remedy available to holders of the Senior Non Preferred Notes for recovery of amounts owing in respect of any payment of principal or interest on such Senior Non Preferred Notes will be the institution of proceedings to enforce such payment.
 Notwithstanding the foregoing, the Issuer will not, by virtue of the institution of any such proceedings, be obliged to pay any sum or sums sooner than the same would otherwise have been Senior Non Preferred, payable by it.